Do Right Woman, Do Right Man: Composition

 At the beginning of the song, Franklin sings with a gospel-inspired tone, which continues through the bridge.
 Through overdubbing, Franklin plays both the piano and the organ.

 According to Bill Janovitz of Allmusic, "Do Right Woman, Do Right Man" contrasts the power of temptation and rewards of fidelity.
 He notes that its melody is "soothing".
 Patricia Hill Collins writes that it has a feminist message, urging African-American men to respect women as their equals and not follow the then-common belief that it is "a man's world" by using or abusing them; she also writes that the song urges men to be loyal, responsible, and "sexually expressive".

 Although the song is originally heavily inspired by soul, covers have different styles.
 For example, The Flying Burrito Brothers cover in 1969 was a "country-soul waltz".

 Critical reception

-"Do Right Woman, Do Right Man" spent 11 weeks on the charts, peaking at number 9.
-It was included on Franklin's album I Never Loved a Man the Way I Love You and the single was released as the b-side to "I Never Loved a Man (The Way I Love You)".
-It also reached number 37 on the R&B chart.
-Wexler called it "perfection".
+"Do Right Woman, Do Right Man" was the B-side recording of Franklin's single "I Never Loved a Man (The Way I Love You)" (No. 9 on the US Billboard 100), but it never charted by itself on pop charts in the US, Canada, or the UK.
+It did, however, rise to No. 37 on the US R&B chart.
+The song was included on Franklin's album I Never Loved a Man the Way I Love You.

+Wexler called the song "perfection".
 In 2004, Rolling Stone selected "Do Right Woman, Do Right Man" as one of the 500 Greatest Songs of All Time at 473th.
 As of the 2010 edition, it is ranked 476th.

 In the 1991 film Cape Fear, Max Cady (Robert De Niro) tries to seduce a teenage girl (Juliette Lewis) while dancing with her to the song.

-The song was featured in the 1995 film Dead Presidents.
+The song was also featured in the 1995 film Dead Presidents.